Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks: Experimental Study

 In the following we answer questions \textbf {Q1} to \textbf{Q3}. \cref{fig:classification_results} shows the results for comparison with the kernel methods on the graph classification benchmark datasets.
 Here, the hierarchical $k$-GNN is on par with the kernels despite the small dataset sizes (answering question \textbf{Q1}).
 We also find that the 1-2-3-GNN significantly outperforms the 1-GNN on all seven datasets (answering \textbf{Q2}), with the 1-GNN being the overall weakest method across all tasks.\footnote{Note that in very recent work, GNNs have shown superior results over kernels when using advanced pooling techniques~\cite{Yin+2018}.
 Note that our layers can be combined with these pooling layers.
 However, we opted to use standard global pooling in order to compare a typical GNN implementation with standard off-the-shelf kernels.} We can further see that optimizing the parameters of the aggregation function only leads to slight performance gains on two out of three datasets, and that no optimization even achieves better results on the \textsc{Proteins} benchmark dataset (answering \textbf{Q3}).
 We contribute this effect to the one-hot encoded node labels, which allow the GNN to gather enough information out of the neighborhood of a node, even when this aggregation is not learned.

 \cref{fig:qm9_results} shows the results for the \textsc{Qm9} dataset.
 On eleven out of twelve targets all of our hierarchical variants beat the $1$-GNN baseline, providing further evidence for \textbf{Q2}.
-For example, on the target $H$ we achieve a large improvement of 98.1\% in MAE compared to the baseline.
-Moreover, on ten out of twelve datasets, the hierarchical $k$-GNNs beat the baselines from~\cite{Wu+2018}.
 However, the additional structural information extracted by the $k$-GNN layers does not serve all tasks equally, leading to huge differences in gains across the targets.

 It should be noted that our $k$-GNN models have more parameters than the $1$-GNN model, since we stack two additional GNN layers for each $k$.
 However, extending the $1$-GNN model by additional layers to match the number of parameters of the $k$-GNN did not lead to better results in any experiment.